Creators of gene 'scissors' clinch Nobel as women sweep chemistry

 Charpentier’s breakthrough came in the study of Streptococcus pyogenes, an ancient bacterium that can cause tonsilitis and potentially fatal sepsis in people, when she found that a previously unknown molecule in its immune system could ‘cleave’ DNA.

-The duo published their findings in June 2012, seven months before the Broad Institute group, which however successfully filed a series of U.S. patent applications and says its gene editing technology is better.
+They published their findings in June 2012, seven months before the Broad Institute group which, however, successfully filed a series of U.S. patent applications and says its gene editing technology is better.

 Despite the controversy, Broad Institute Director Eric Lander sent his “huge congratulations” to Charpentier and Doudna.
 “It’s exciting to see the endless frontiers of science continue to expand, with big impacts for patients,” he tweeted.

+Doudna said she was “deeply grateful” for the acknowledgment from Lander, but added: “How will this affect the ongoing patent dispute?
+It probably won’t.”

-DNA is a string with up to 6 billion coded instructions that tell a cell what to do.
+DNA is a string of some 6 billion ‘letters’ spelling out instructions that tell a cell what to do.
 The beauty of CRISPR/Cas9 is that it can not only snip DNA at the right spot, but also repair the join so that errors do not creep in.

 Today CRISPR/Cas9 is a common tool in biochemistry and molecular biology labs - used to make crops more resistent to drought or develop novel treatments of hereditary diseases such as sickle-cell anaemia.